bcgsc/btl/member/sjackman.md

 ### My Work at Birol Lab
-For more information, see my website.
+For more information, see my website at <http://sjackman.ca>.